 You had an unexpected expense, and needed money quick.
 In a panic, you went to a payday lender and took out a loan.
 Now your friend has offered to spot you the money instead.
 You wish you’d never taken out that payday loan.
 Is it too late to get out of the agreement?
 Learn what’s involved in cancelling a payday loan.

 There are limits on payday loans

-Payday loans are small, short-term loans.
-They are given by "payday lenders" to people who can’t borrow from traditional banks or credit unions.
+Payday loans are short-term, high-interest loans.
+They are given by payday lenders to people who can’t borrow from traditional banks or credit unions.

 Under the law in BC, the most you can borrow from a payday lender is $1,500.
 Depending on your income, you may be limited to a lower amount.
 You can’t borrow more than 50% of the net income you receive during the term of the loan.

 Usually, you have 14 to 28 days to repay the loan.
 Occasionally, you may get as long as 62 days.
 (But never more than that.)

 Most payday lenders charge much higher interest rates and fees than other lenders.
 The most a payday lender can charge you for a loan is 15% of the principal amount borrowed.
 This includes interest and any other fees.

 Learn more about the limits on payday loans and how they work in our page on why you should consider alternatives to payday loans.